faceyspacey/rudy/docs/respond-modules.md

 There may also be a need for `actionMappings`, but it's not clear yet.

-In short, both mappings are form of specialized props or parameters to give child modules special access to *how the parent module sees the store*.
+In short, both mappings are a form of specialized props or parameters to give child modules special access to *how the parent module sees the store*.
 Notice the argument/prop isn't a `store` or state value itself.
 Rather, it's a mapping in string form.
-The reason should be clear by now: **the same store is used across all modules; we are just using guaranteed to be unique non-conflicting naming to key into it!** This is our secret sauce.
+The reason should be clear by now:

+#### The same store is used across all modules; we are just using *guaranteed to be unique non-conflicting naming* to key into it!
+This is our secret sauce.

 ### Big Picture Conclusion

-Weirdly enough, as straightforward as it is, keying into a flat hash for namespacing is sophisticated enough to power deep trees of components with the correct state (as well as actions and side-effects they are supposed to have access to).
+Weirdly enough, as straightforward as it is, keying into a flat hash for namespacing is sophisticated enough to power deep trees of components with the correct state (as well as the actions and side-effects they are supposed to have access to).

 Our far flatter state + side-effects system is able to run side by side with a highly nested component tree structure.